goreleaser/goreleaser/www/docs/customization/templates.md

 GOVERSION_NR=$(go version | awk '{print $3;}') goreleaser
 ```

+!!! info
-> Note that those are hypothetical examples and the fields `foo_template` and
+    Note that those are hypothetical examples and the fields `foo_template` and
-> `example_template` are not valid GoReleaser configurations.
+    `example_template` are not valid GoReleaser configurations.